per-gron/silk-arm-ios/README.md

+# Warning: This is old code

+SILK has been superseded by [Opus](http://opus-codec.org/).
+Please see [Skype's blog post](http://blogs.skype.com/2012/09/12/skype-and-a-new-audio-codec/).

 # SILK codec for ARM/iOS

 This is a modified version of the SILK 1.0.8 codec with optimized ARM/NEON assembly.
 Compiling and running SILK turned out to be quite a hassle, so I decided to distribute the results of my work here.
 Note that this is really just a quick&dirty thing, I will not be able to provide any kind of support or help about this.

+## 64 bit ARM compatibilty

+This code does not compile as 64 bit ARM, at least not the optimized assembly version.
+I haven't investigated why, but I believe it's simply because there is no 64 bit ARM assembly implementation.
+There will probably never be one either; SILK has been superseded by [Opus](http://opus-codec.org/).
+Please see [Skype's blog post](http://blogs.skype.com/2012/09/12/skype-and-a-new-audio-codec/)..

 ## Patent notice